tokenika/tokenika.github.io/WarsawBlock.md

 * #### What is EOS?

-  * An operating system for building decentralized applications.
-Its *raison d'être* is similar to Ethereum's yet EOS tackles a much wider problem.
+  * The simplest way to put it would be to say that EOS is a smart-contract platform.
+But it's much more than that.
+EOS is a holistic approach to high-performance general-purpose consensus.
+Its *raison d'être* is similar to Ethereum's, yet EOS tackles a much wider problem.

+    Larimer: *EOS is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.*

   * Evolution: payment system >> smart-contract system >> operating system for decentralized applications.
+EOS is an operating system for building decentralized applications.
 Those words are being used on purpose: it's not just a system, it's an **operating system**.
 And it doesn't just run smart-contracts, it runs **decentralized applications**.

 * #### What features make EOS unique when compared to Ethereum?